Italian, Spanish bond yields fall as Rome buys back debt

 Traders said low volumes distorted price moves as they tried to explain Spain's slight outperformance over Italy despite the fact that Italy was the country buying back debt.

-Some analysts said this reflected the fact that investors are more sanguine about Spain's outlook.
+Some analysts said this reflected the fact that investors, many of whom are more sanguine about Spain's outlook, see Italian yields as setting a cap for Spanish yields.

 "In Spain, the (political) situation is much more stable and the signs that the economic recovery is gaining pace are much more clear ... than in Italy," said Elwin de Groot, senior market economist at Rabobank in Utrecht.